Erik Josten: Amalgam Comics

-Goliath/Oliver Queen appears in the Amalgam Universe as an amalgamation of DC Comics Green Arrow and Josten.
+Oliver Queen/Goliath, a composite character based on Erik Josten and DC Comics character Green Arrow, appears in the Amalgam Comics imprint.

 JLA/Avengers

 Erik Josten as Goliath appears in JLA/Avengers as a brainwashed minion of Krona.

 Marvel Zombies

-Atlas appears alongside the Thunderbolts in the Dead Days one-shot of the Marvel Zombies miniseries attacking Thor.
-He is seen in one panel being hit in the face with Thor's hammer and his entire teeth falling out of his mouth, presumably killing him.
+An alternate universe version of Erik Josten / Atlas makes a minor appearance in Marvel Zombies: Dead Days as a member of the Thunderbolts.

 Marvel Adventures: The Avengers

-Erik Josten appears in Marvel Adventures: The Avengers #20 as Hank Pym's research assistant.
-It transpires he has a grudge against Hank and a crush on Janet van Dyne/Giant Girl.
-When Janet tells him she's not interested in him, Erik grows to giant size and dons a version of the Goliath costume.
-He is defeated by Hank and an army of ants.
+An alternate universe version of Erik Josten / Goliath appears in Marvel Adventures: The Avengers #20.
+This version is Hank Pym's research assistant and possesses a grudge against Pym and a crush on Janet van Dyne/Giant Girl.

 House of M

-In the House of M reality, Power Man is part of a non-mutant supervillain team made up of the Vulture and Stilt-Man.
-In issue #5, he is seen on TV being subdued and arrested by an FBI team of mutants, specifically Blob and Thunderbird.
+An alternate universe version of Erik Josten / Power Man appears in House of M.

 Old Man Logan

-Atlas appears in Old Man Hawkeye, a prequel to Old Man Logan.
-Erik and the rest of the Thunderbolts betrayed Hawkeye and sided with Red Skull, resulting in the deaths of all of the other Avengers.
-Years later, Erik works as Atlas in a circus until Hawkeye hunts him down and challenges him to one final battle before killing him.
+An alternate universe version of Erik Josten / Atlas appears in Old Man Hawkeye.
+This version is a member of the Thunderbolts who betrayed Hawkeye and sided with Red Skull, resulting in the deaths of all of the other Avengers.
+Years later, Josten works as Atlas in a circus until Hawkeye hunts him down and challenges him to one final battle before killing him.